Ian Henschke

-He hosted the ABCTV’s SA Stateline from 2001 to 2010, ABC radio 891 Mornings from 2011 to 2015, and Drive in 2016.
+He hosted the ABCTV's SA Stateline from 2001 to 2010, ABC radio 891 Mornings from 2011 to 2015, and Drive in 2016.
 He retired from the ABC in December 2016.
 He was a regular columnist for The Advertiser's Saturday supplement, SA Weekend (Feb 2009-Nov 2021) He was awarded the Centenary of Federation Medal.
 He was twice named "TV Broadcaster of the Year" in the SA Media Awards, in 2004 and 2009.
-He was also a Walkley Award Finalist (twice) winning a High Commendation for his coverage of the Westpac Letters in 1991.
+He was a Walkley Award Finalist (twice), winning a High Commendation for his coverage of the Westpac Letters in 1991.
 He was named "Radio Broadcaster of the Year" in the 2015 SA Media Awards.

+He originally trained as a teacher and returned to secondary teaching as a relief teacher in 2024.

+In August 2024 his 25 minute documentary film “The GoldenMile” about 1960 Olympic 1500m champion Herb Elliott and his coach Percy Cerutty was selected as part of the Run Nation Film Festival.
+It was screened across Australia and New Zealand, the UK and USA.

 Career at ABC

-Henschke joined the ABC in 1983 and has worked on a diverse range of programs from shows for children to Four Corners.
+Henschke joined the ABC in 1983 and has worked on a range of programs from shows for children to Four Corners.
 He worked for ABC radio, Radio National, in TV production and online.
-He is a graduate of the Murray-Darling Leadership Program and has served on the Advisory Board of the Institute of Sustainable Systems and Technology at the University of South Australia.
-While acting as a Staff-elected Director of the ABC from 2000–2002 he worked with the board to obtain $70 million extra funding.
+He is a graduate of the Murray-Darling Leadership Program and has served on the Advisory Board of the Institute for Sustainable Systems and Technology at the University of South Australia.
+While acting as a Staff-elected Director of the ABC from 2000 to 2002 he worked with the board to obtain $70 million extra funding.
 He made efforts to secure The Australia Network for the ABC and saw Radio Australia's signal was boosted.
 During his time on the board the managing director Jonathan Shier was replaced by Russell Balding.
 He has referred to his two years on the board as "the most important years of my life and some of the most important for the ABC".
 In 2013 he stood for a position as Staff Elected Director of the ABC again, but was unsuccessful.
 Veteran Sydney-based current affairs journalist Matt Peacock won the position.

 Education

 Henschke completed a Bachelor of Arts degree with an Honours in English Language & Literature and has a Diploma of Education from the University of Adelaide.
-He worked as a teacher before studying (under teachers such as Arch McKirdy and Robert Peach) and then worked on staff at the Australian Film Television and Radio School from 1980–1982.
+He worked as a teacher before studying at the AFTRS Open Program (under such lecturers as Arch McKirdy and Robert Peach) and then worked on staff at the Australian Film Television and Radio School from 1980 to 1982.
 He is a graduate of the Murray-Darling Leadership Program.
 In 1999 he was awarded the inaugural ABC Reuters Foundation Fellowship to Oxford University.
 He studied carbon sequestration and climate change and produced the documentary Emission Impossible.
 It was screened on ABCTV and BBC World and won the Grenoble International Film Festival Jury Prize in 2000.